Ho Ho How did these become our Christmas traditions?

 We have taken stuff from Paganism, the French, the Crusaders, the Dutch, the Nordics, Mexico, the Romans and a lot from commerce.
 Let’s take a journey through them to try and discover their origins.
 Although their past is as murky as a Boxing Day hangover.

-We'll also give you some hints on what British Made products you can get the crazy people in our lives, that we call family and friends.
+We'll also give you some hints on what British Made products you can get the crazy people in our lives.
+Those that we call family and friends.

 So, let’s delve into the quirks of the season itself.

-Why has Turkey become the go to meat for us Brits?
+Food plays a huge part in a British Christmas.
+Why has Turkey become the go to meat for us Brits during a classic British Christmas?
 Turkey isn’t native of Britain or even Turkey but from the Americas and mainly Mexico.
 In the 16th Century William Strickland bought it back from his Mexican adventure (probably not whilst partying in Cancun).
 And Henry VIII loved to gouge himself on a leg or two, as he is always famously depicted doing.
 But it wasn’t until 19th Century when Edward VII made it fashionable for the middle classes to partake in the Christmas Dinner ritual.
 Whoever is trying to squeeze a giant bird into a normal oven would surely appreciate a Risdon & Risdon Apron to deflect the splashes.

 But there is much activity before the big day and sending Christmas Cards is big business.
 And no other country does it with as much gusto a Britain.
 It is estimated that it is worth gazillions.
 It all started when Michael Maier sent cards to James I and his son Frederick, Prince of Wales in 1611.
 But the real business of card giving at Christmas didn’t start in earnest until in 1846 when Sir Henry Cole needed to find a way of encouraging people to use the Postal Service more, he certainly succeeded.
 Although digital Christmas cards are becoming popular, there is nothing that says I am thinking of you more than a handwritten one.
 And what better way than using an AJOTO pen to scribe a lovely message to friends, family and colleagues this Christmas.

-Christmas in Britain is a joyous occasion.
+A great British Christmas is a joyous occasion.
 Each family has its own special way of doing things.
 Presents the night before on the 24th like the Germans.
 Christmas dinner before or after the Queen’s speech.
 A family walk to the local pub for a swift half.
 Going to midnight mass.
 Crossed arms or not crossed arms whilst pulling the crackers.
 Looking through old photo albums to remind you of those that can’t be with you.
 Or going away to sunnier climes.